kyverno/website/content/en/docs/Installation/_index.md

 ```

 {{% alert title="Note" color="info" %}}
 For all of the flags available during a Helm installation of Kyverno, see [here](https://github.com/kyverno/kyverno/tree/main/charts/kyverno).
+To disable the automatic installation of the default Pod Security Standard policies, set `podSecurityStandard` to `disabled`.
 {{% /alert %}}

 ## Install Kyverno using YAMLs